ClimateMatchAcademy/course-content/projects/docs/daily_guide_for_projects.md

 * Try not to implement complicated analyses from scratch.
 Use existing toolkits, and learn how to use them well.
 This kind of knowledge is very helpful long-term.

-### DAY 6
+### SESSION 6
 _Monday, 24th July (PM) for groups in timezone slots 2 and 5_
 _Tuesday, 25th July (AM) for groups in timezone slots 1, 3, and 4_

->**Professional Development:** Spend the first 30 minutes of project time on Day 6 by watching the interview about [Open Climate Science](https://climatematchacademy.github.io/professional_development/open_climate_science.ipynb) and discussing the topic within your project group using the provided prompts.
-As agreed during introductions on W1D1, two students should practice their leadership skills by leading the discussion from the front and from behind.
+>**Professional Development:** Watch the interview about [Open Climate Science](https://climatematchacademy.github.io/professional_development/open_climate_science.html) and use the provided prompts to discuss the topic within your project group for 15 minutes.
+As agreed during introductions on W1D1, one project group in the pod should do this during the first 30 minutes of the project block, while the other should leave this for the last 30 minutes of the block.
+Also as decided on W1D1, two students should practice their leadership skills by leading the discussion from the front and from behind.

 Continue working on your project!

 * If you find a negative answer to your question, that is absolutely ok!
 Please do report that.
 Then go back and think about how this affects your initial hypothesis.
 Does it rule it out, or could there be limitations in this particular data that lead to the negative result?
 What other data could you seek out that would be more well-suited for answering this question?
 Try to design a new experiment in specific details and tell us about it.
 Who knows, somebody might run that experiment someday!
 * If you find a positive result (i.e. the data matches your hypothesis), you should spend the rest of your time validating it to make absolutely sure it is a real effect.
-You will need to design controls using **INSERT A CLIMATE-FLAVOURED EXAMPLE**.
-This is what the controls are especially useful at catching.
+For example, if you created a proxy-based paleoclimate reconstruction of precipitation hydrogen isotopes (δD) to assess past changes in rainfall amount, there are a few factors you could consider to ensure that the climate signal in your data is real and reliable.
+Are the δD values in the part of your record closest to present similar to modern measurements of rainfall δD at your study site?
+Are there other factors in addition to your variable of interest (rainfall amount) that may be contributing to the δD signal in your data?
+Can you remove the effect of these other factors so that the dominant signal in your δD record is recording changes in rainfall amount?

 ### PROJECT DAY (W2D2)